 Galileo Orlando is the Deputy Commissioner for Roadway Repair and Maintenance (RRM), responsible for maintenance and capital resurfacing activities for all City street and arterial systems.
 These responsibility areas also include maintenance activities on the New York State owed arterial system, and include work such as guide rail and attenuation, as well horticultural and Adopt-a-Highway functions.
-In addition, he also oversees Fleet Service and Administration functions for the entire agency, the third largest fleet owed by the City.

 Galileo has served in this capacity since April of 2009.
 Prior to this position, he served as the Assistant Commissioner of Technical Services for RRM since May of 2003.
 In that capacity, Galileo managed fleet functions as well as the Asphalt Operations and Resource Management units, where innovation and cost consciousness were prime objectives.